me3zaAKAgoat/dtb/notes.md

 - fix envs for contirbutors
 - make wesbite inaccesisble from phone
 - unify the css for buttons
+- figure out why nan in prod time left
+- handle uncaught execptions that would block the app such failed mail sending
 ## UX

 - implement github/google OAUTH to make it easier for users to opt in to the app